 This course is the third semester of German.
 This intermediate level course is a study of the German language and German-speaking cultures, focusing on intermediate level structures and readings of culturally relevant authentic materials.
 Emphasis is on developing oral, listening, reading and writing skills in order to acquire proficiency in German.
 Class is largely conducted in German.

-GERM 202 German IV
+GERM 202 German IV (5)

-Prerequisite: German 201 or four years of high school German
+Prerequisite: A minimum grade of 'C' in German 201 or four years of high school German